dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Split a String into an Array Using the split Method
+# Combine an Array into a String Using the join Method

-The split method splits a string into an array of strings.
-It takes an argument for the delimiter, which can be a character to use to break up the string or a regular expression.
-For example, if the delimiter is a space, you get an array of words, and if the delimiter is an empty string, you get an array of each character in the string.
+The join method is used to join the elements of an array together to create a string.
+It takes an argument for the delimiter that is used to separate the array elements in the string.

-Here are two examples that split one string by spaces, then another by digits using a regular expression:
+Here's an example:

-const str = "Hello World";
+const arr = ["Hello", "World"];
-const bySpace = str.split(" ");
+const str = arr.join(" ");

-const otherString = "How9are7you2today";
-const byDigits = otherString.split(/\d/);

-bySpace would have the value ["Hello", "World"] and byDigits would have the value ["How", "are", "you", "today"].

-Since strings are immutable, the split method makes it easier to work with them.
+str would have a value of the string Hello World.

-Use the split method inside the splitify function to split str into an array of words.
-The function should return the array.
-Note that the words are not always separated by spaces, and the array should not contain punctuation.
+Use the join method (among others) inside the sentensify function to make a sentence from the words in the string str.
+The function should return a string.
+For example, I-like-Star-Wars would be converted to I like Star Wars.
+For this challenge, do not use the replace method.

 ## Tests

+Waiting: Your code should use the join method.
-Your code should use the split method.
+Waiting: Your code should not use the replace method.
-Waiting: splitify("Hello World,I-am code") should return ["Hello", "World", "I", "am", "code"].
-Waiting: splitify("Earth-is-our home") should return ["Earth", "is", "our", "home"].
+Waiting: sentensify("May-the-force-be-with-you") should return a string.
+Waiting: sentensify("May-the-force-be-with-you") should return the string May the force be with you.
+Waiting: sentensify("The.force.is.strong.with.this.one") should return the string The force is strong with this one.
-Waiting: splitify("This.is.a-sentence") should return ["This", "is", "a", "sentence"].
+Waiting: sentensify("There,has,been,an,awakening") should return the string There has been an awakening.